Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 4.1 - Aviation Incident Analysis/README.md

 - Copilot will optimize the code.

-- Click on the `Insert at cursor` to replace the `calculateAerodynamics` method with the new one.
+- Click on the `Apply in Editor` to replace the `calculateAerodynamics` method with the new one.

 - Run the application